filipbartek/filipbartek.github.io/portfolio.md

 permalink: /portfolio/
 ---

-Some of the toy and homework projects I've worked on during my university studies follow.
-I'm not particularly proud about any of them but they may give you some idea about the technologies I've encountered.
+On this page you can review
+some of my toy and homework projects.

 # Notable projects